- Allergic Living - http://allergicliving.com -

 Still, food allergies shouldn’t stop travelers from getting out and exploring the world, because with a few precautions and a little planning, you can make sure that Spanish sojourn or that surf trip to Maui leaves you with nothing but happy holiday memories.

 Avoid locations that are allergen-heavy.
-If you’re allergic to peanuts and shellfish, a small seaside village in Thailand may not be the most relaxing location for your holiday, and Newfoundland during the lobster harvest may make for extra headaches.
+If you’re allergic to peanuts and shellfish, a small seaside village in Thailand may not be the most relaxing location for your holiday, and Maine during the lobster harvest may make for extra headaches.

 Still, most locations can be adapted to suit your needs, so don’t limit yourself too much.
 Just make sure to choose locations where medical help is readily available.